happyethan2/housing-market-analysis/README.md

 ### Saving DataFrame to CSV

-- Ensure the `Data` directory exists at the same level as your script.
+- Ensure the `data` directory exists at the same level as your script.
-- Modify your script to save the DataFrame to a CSV, e.g., within the `Data` directory.
+- Modify your script to save the DataFrame to a CSV, e.g., within the `data` directory.

 ## Script Descriptions